OctopusDeploy/docs/docs/deployment-examples/sql-server-databases.md

 ### RoundhousE {#SQLServerdatabases-RoundhousE}

-Ben Tillman has a walkthrough on [how to deploy database migrations with RoundhousE](http://blog.bentillman.net/deploying-db-migrations-with-octopus-deploy-and-roundhouse/).
+Ben Tillman has a walk-through on [how to deploy database migrations with RoundhousE](http://blog.bentillman.net/deploying-db-migrations-with-octopus-deploy-and-roundhouse/).

 ## Learn more